twseel/ML1/README.md

 # ML1
-Machine Learning 1 Project 2021
+This is the repository for the project for Machine Learning 1 on the UA